GeminiDRSoftware/astrodata/docs/manuals/usermanual/iomef.rst

 instrument the data is from.
 This association is done automatically based on header content.

-..
-TODO: replace EXAMPLE FILE with the actul example
+.. todo:: replace EXAMPLE FILE with the actul example

 .. doctest::
     >>> import astrodata